 What is customer self-service?

-Using the self-service options that are available to them, customers can then research and troubleshoot issues by themselves.
+Customer self-service relates to exactly this – whereby customers are resolving their own issues, without assistance from support agents.
+Using the self-service options that are available to them, they can then research and troubleshoot 2 issues by themselves.
 Today, many want this degree of autonomy – 70% of respondents said they expect a company to have a self-service portal or content available to them, according to the CX Trends 2022 report.
+3

 Why is customer self-service important?